Gioshox/Detect-CMS/readme.md

 2. Navigate to the project directory:

-3. Install PHP dependencies using Composer:
+3. Install PHP dependencies using Composer

 ## Usage